-- Our decision and the reasons for our decision - The requirement and timeframes for filing an appeal - The availability of assistance in the filing process - The toll-free numbers that the enrollee can use to file an appeal by phone - The procedures for exercising their rights to appeal and/or a State Fair Hearing - That the enrollee may represent himself or designate legal counsel, a relative, a friend, a provider or other spokesperson to represent them - The specific regulations that support, or the change in Federal or State law, that requires the action - The fact that, when requested by the enrollee, benefits will continue if the enrollee files an appeal or requests a State Fair Hearing within the timeframes specified for filing
+- Our decision and the reasons for our decision - 2 The requirement and timeframes for filing an appeal - The availability of assistance in the filing process - The toll-free numbers that the enrollee can use to file an appeal by phone - The procedures for exercising their rights to appeal and/or a State Fair Hearing - That the enrollee may represent himself or designate legal counsel, a relative, a friend, a provider or other spokesperson to represent them - 2 The specific regulations that support, or the change in Federal or State law, that requires the action - The fact that, when requested by the enrollee, benefits will continue if the enrollee files an appeal or requests a State Fair Hearing within the timeframes specified for filing

 Appeals may be filed either verbally, by contacting our Member Services Department, or by submitting a request in writing.
+Unless the enrollee is requesting an expedited appeal resolution, a verbal appeal request must be followed by a written request.